The Revelation of Joe Carothers: a short story

 “Ginsburg,” she replied.
 “Kesey.
 Huxley.
 Read your Stan Groff.
 He postulated that holotropic experiences on LSD were indistinguishable from near-death experiences.
 There must be something there.”

-“Peter Green,” Al countered.
+“Peter Green,” Joe countered.
 “Syd Barrett.
 What’s his name, ah, the singer for Humble Pie?”

-Clarissa placed the bag in Al’s palm and closed his fingers over it.
+Clarissa placed the bag in Joe’s palm and closed his fingers over it.

 “Go out on the beach.
 Tonight.
 It’s perfect.
 There’s a full moon and mercury is in retrograde.
 It’s a time for deep reflection.
 Go out late, when no one else is around.
 See where this takes you.”